denten-books/plain-text/1-device.md

 "transmitting intelligence" in a sense of externalizing machine states and "interpreting" in the sense of mechanical reconfiguration of internal parts.

+When viewed in the context of book history, the universal Turing machine signifies a consummation of several broad, long-term trends that begin with the invention of writing itself.
+The material history of literary computing begins with petrified words that endure forever, and ends with word as an electrical charge: animated, radiant, fluid, and iridescent [@mcgann_radiant_2001; @bryant_fluid_2002].

 To rediscover the book in the guise of a computational literary artifact means coming to terms with it as a robot---a device for remote machine control.
 It entails seeing through to the simulated nature of the electronic text.